Davinchi

-David Cordón Mancha (born 16 October 2007), commonly known as Davinchi, is a Spanish footballer who plays as a left-back for Getafe CF.
+David Cordón Mancha (born 16 October 2007), commonly known as Davinchi, is a Spanish footballer who plays as a left-back for La Liga club Getafe CF.

 Club career

 Recreativo

 Born in Huelva, Andalusia, Davinchi began his career with hometown side Recreativo de Huelva at the age of five.
 He moved to the youth categories of Real Betis in 2012, but left after five years and subsequently returned to Recre.

 On 6 December 2023, while still a youth, Davinchi signed his first professional contract with Recreativo at the age of 16.
 In May of the following year, he was called up straight to the first team for a Primera Federación match against UD Ibiza, remaining an unused substitute in the 1–0 home win.

 After being with the main squad during the 2024 pre-season, Davinchi made his senior debut on 25 August of that year, starting, scoring his side's second and providing an assist to Álex Gálvez's equalizer in a 3–3 away draw against Mérida AD; aged 16 years, 10 months and 9 days, he became the third-youngest player to score in the third division since its establishment in 2021 (only behind Marc Bernal and Álvaro Leiva).
 He was a regular starter for Recreativo during the campaign, scoring twice in 32 appearances as they suffered relegation.